SAFEGUARDING – KEEPING YOUR CHILDREN SAFE IN SCHOOL

 Our primary concern is to ensure all children at Chilton feel HAPPY and SAFE with us.
 If we can do this, then all of our children will be successful in their learning journey.

-Deputy Senior Persons for Safeguarding Children: NATALIE BARROW, HANNAH CHESHIRE, MATTHEW LAMPRELL
+Deputy Safeguarding Leads: NATALIE BARROW, HANNAH CHESHIRE, MATTHEW LAMPRELL, EMILY HUGHES

 Nominated Chilton Governor responsible for Safeguarding /Child Protection: HANNAH CHESHIRE

 Viking Academy Trust Safeguarding Governor Lead: JOANNA BRAND